julienmesselier/fizz-buzz-game/README.md

-# fizzbuzz
+# fizz-buzz-game
-Several implementations of the fizz buzz exercise in python
+Several implementations of the fizz-buzz game in python.
+Used to practice TDD, list comprehensions, iterators, numpy.